Rubberverse/qor-caddy/README.md

 ## What's this repository about?

 Singular Dockerfile `Caddy.Dockerfile` that spins up [xcaddy](https://github.com/caddyserver/xcaddy), builds plugins from a list and then runs on a rootful/rootless user inside the container and all by using Alpine-Linux image as it's base.

-**BTW**, You need to pass `CADDY_ENVIRONMENT` and `ADAPTER_CONFIG` environmental variables to the container on launch otherwise it will fail.
-For more information about environmental variables, look at **How-To's** below.

 > [!WARNING]
 > This shouldn't be used in production yet as I had no chance to test it throughoughly.
 Though if you want to test it, feel free to do so, it's probably fine to use.